 We have concentrated our research and development efforts on product candidates using our proprietary technology, and our future success depends on the successful development of this approach.
 We have not yet succeeded and may not succeed in demonstrating efficacy and safety for any product candidates based on our platform technologies in clinical trials or in obtaining marketing approval thereafter, and use of our platform technologies may not ever result in marketable products.
-As we have not tested any of our product candidates in humans, and our current data is limited to animal models and preclinical cell lines, the results of our preclinical studies may not translate into humans and may not accurately predict the safety and efficacy of our product candidates in humans.
+As we Additionally, although JAN007 and JANX008 have not tested any of been in Phase 1 clinical development since October 2022 and April 2023, respectively, our product candidates in humans, clinical data are limited, and our current nonclinical data is limited to from animal models and preclinical cell lines the results of our preclinical studies may not translate into humans and many may not accurately predict the safety and efficacy of our product candidates in humans.
 Our approach may be unsuccessful in identifying product candidates for our development programs.
 We may also experience delays in developing a sustainable, reproducible and scalable manufacturing process or transferring that process to commercial partners or establishing our own commercial manufacturing capabilities, which may prevent us from completing our ongoing and planned clinical trials or commercializing any products on a timely or profitable basis, if at all.
 Further, because all of our product candidates and development programs are based on the same platform technologies, adverse developments with respect to one of our programs may have a significant adverse impact on the actual or perceived likelihood of success and value of our other programs.